Class TaskScheduler

 public TaskScheduler()Creates a TaskScheduler and starts the background execution thread.The

-with at least two threads.- Since:
+TaskScheduleris started with a standardTaskQueueExecutorwith at least two threads.- Since:

 - 2.1